Business consulting services

 |$61,501 and over||$8,430 plus 33% of the excess over $61,500|

 A 5% gradual adjustment (not to exceed $8,895) of the lower tax rates, the personal exemptions and credit for dependents, applies to individual taxpayers with a net taxable income exceeding $500,000.

-For taxable years beginning after 31 December 2020, the tax determined is 92% of the sum of the regular tax and the gradual adjustment for individuals with gross income of $100,000 or less.
+For individuals with gross income of $100,000 or less, the tax determined is 92% of the sum of the regular tax and the gradual adjustment.
 For individuals with gross income greater than $100,000, the tax determined is 95% of the sum of the regular tax and the gradual adjustment.

 Alternate basic tax (ABT)